mi6paulino/mi6paulino/README.md

 This cultural despair isn’t confined to screens.
 In 2011, during the Occupy Wall Street protests, authorities seized the People’s Library, a makeshift collection of donated books symbolizing the movement’s intellectual resistance.
 The act was a microcosm of how power responds to dissent: not with engagement, but with erasure.
 Fourteen years later, we’re still rebuilding—not just libraries, but the very idea of shared knowledge.

-Last year, I witnessed a similar dynamic in Boston’s Chinatown, where police raided black-market stalls selling counterfeit goods.
+Last year, I witnessed a similar dynamic in New York City Chinatown, where police raided black-market stalls selling counterfeit goods.
 The sellers, many of them immigrants, weren’t kingpins; they were people navigating an economy that offers few legal pathways to stability.
 The crackdown wasn’t about justice—it was theater, a performance of control that left the underlying conditions untouched.
 The goods were confiscated, the cameras moved on, and the cycle continued.

 These moments—Occupy’s library, Chinatown’s raids—aren’t isolated.
 They’re part of a pattern where institutions assert authority not to solve problems, but to manage them, turning systemic failures into individual moral failings.
 The message is clear: You’re on your own.